sethunyaj/StudypalPro/replit.md

 - Created full student dashboard with all study tools
 - Built admin dashboard for student management and analytics
 - Integrated OpenAI for AI-powered features
+- **NEW**: FastBots Chatbot Integration - Admins can configure and embed a custom FastBots chatbot that appears for all students

 ## Project Structure
 ```